 UK AI Economy Valued at £1.36 Trillion, Projected to Reach £2.4 Trillion by 2027, Placing it Number 3 in Global AI Race

-Most comprehensive mapping of AI Industry in the UK to date released by AiiA, profiling 8900 companies, 70 public corporations,300 AI Hubs,4100 investors, 280 government projects, 500K AI specialists.”LONDON, UNITED KINGDOM, September 7, 2023/EINPresswire.com/ -- The AI economy in the UK is currently valued at £1.36 trillion ($1.7 trillion), and projected to reach £2.4 trillion ($3 trillion) by 2027, according to new findings released as part of UK AI Ecosystem, a first-of-its-kind open-source AI knowledge platform launched today, placing the UK in third place in the global AI race.
+London, UK - Sep 7, 2023: The AI economy in the UK is currently valued at £1.36 trillion ($1.7 trillion), and projected to reach £2.4 trillion ($3 trillion) by 2027, according to new findings released as part of UK AI Ecosystem, a first-of-its-kind open-source AI knowledge platform launched today, placing the UK in third place in the global AI race.

 Developed by Global AI Ecosystem with the support of AI Industry Analytics (AiiA) and Deep Knowledge Group, the platform is designed as a universally accessible environment for community interaction, collaboration, content and knowledge sharing across the UK AI ecosystem.